dustinkredmond/GroovyServer/README.md

 ### Is GroovyServer safe?

 Disclaimer time.
-While we do everything possible to make sure GroovyServer is bulletproof, if given enough time, anyone can hack anything.
+While I do everything possible to make sure GroovyServer is bulletproof, if given enough time, anyone can hack anything.
+This should never allowed to be internet-facing.
+It's more a nifty tool that you can use to help consolidate your various scripts and keep tabs on their execution while being alerted to problems if they fail to run.

-For the above reason, we recommended an instance of GroovyServer not be open for use on the WWW, but rather only be accessible via a local intranet.
-This way, if someone were to hack into the application, they would at least have to be on the local network, which requires much more know-how than simply brute-forcing their way through password based authentication.
 ---

 Feel free to fork the repo or submit a pull request.
-We love your input!
+I would love to hear your input!